alpinelab/docker-ruby-dev/RECIPES.md

 ## Configuration

-Most configurations can be done from a `docker-compose.override.yml` file alongside your `docker-compose.yml` file (by default, it will be [automatically read](https://docs.docker.com/compose/extends/#multiple-compose-files) by `docker-compose`, and it should probably be [gitignore'd globally](https://help.github.com/articles/ignoring-files/#create-a-global-gitignore)).
+Most configurations can be done from a `docker-compose.override.yml` file alongside your `docker-compose.yml` file (by default, it will be [automatically read](https://docs.docker.com/compose/extends/#multiple-compose-files) by `docker compose`, and it should probably be [gitignore'd globally](https://help.github.com/articles/ignoring-files/#create-a-global-gitignore)).

 ### Heroku CLI authentication